SvenVw/fdm/fdm-docs/docs/03-Core concepts/031-Asset Action Model.md

 * **Diverse Relationships:** The model can capture complex relationships between assets and actions.
 A single action can affect multiple assets (e.g., harvesting a field involves both the field and the harvesting equipment).
 Similarly, multiple actions can be performed on a single asset over time (e.g., a field undergoes plowing, planting, fertilizing, and harvesting).

 * **Customizable Attributes:** Both assets and actions can be enriched with custom attributes to capture specific data relevant to the farm operation.
-For example, a "field" asset might include attributes like soil type, area, and historical yields.
+For example, a "field" asset might include attributes like geometry.
 A "fertilizer application" action might include attributes like fertilizer type, application rate, and application method.

 * **Temporal Tracking:** The model naturally accommodates the temporal dimension of farming activities.
 Actions are typically associated with timestamps, allowing for analysis of how assets change over time in response to different actions.